 And frankly, your system will be outcompeted by someone using a much simpler and cheaper database system requiring far less server resources to undercut you, since you no longer offer the reduced counterparty risk that bitcoins provides by being non centralised.

-where the public assurance for the transaction type cannot be otherwise guaranteed without requiring a trusted 3rd party intermediator,
+As I’ve said many before, the purpose of the Blockchain ISN’T to replace databases, it is to provide an auditable and public chain of transactions, where the public assurance for the transaction type cannot be otherwise guaranteed without requiring a trusted 3rd party intermediator, such as someone providing a cheaper service via a private database.

 You seem to be deliberately obtuse.
 If the blockchain is only stored in one place then it is trivial to manipulate and interfere with the data stored in it.